stefaneidelloth/treezjs/doc/components/comboBox/enumComboBox.md

 ### options

-The enum class that provides the values that can be selected.
+The enum class that provides the available options that can be selected.

 ## HTML String Attributes